Skip to main content

 How much does a Michigan auto dealer bond cost?

-Class A (New Vehicle Dealer), Class B (Used Vehicle Dealer), and Class D (Broker) all require the $25,000 bond.
-Classes C, E, F, G, R, and W dealers do NOT require a surety bond.
+Only Class A (New Vehicle Dealer), Class B (Used Vehicle Dealer), and Class D (Vehicle Broker) require the $25,000 surety bond under MCL 257.248.
+Classes C (Distressed Vehicle Transporter), E (Salvage Vehicle Agent), F (Foreign Salvage Vehicle Dealer), G (Scrap Metal Processor), R (Repair Facility), and W (Wholesaler) do not require a surety bond.

 What triggers the need for a Michigan dealer license?

-Anyone buying, selling, brokering, leasing, or dealing in 5 or more vehicles within a 12-month period must obtain a Michigan dealer license with the required $25,000 surety bond.
+Anyone who buys, sells, brokers, leases, or deals in 5 or more vehicles within a 12-month period must obtain a Michigan dealer license with the required $25,000 surety bond.
+Operating without a license is a misdemeanor under Michigan law and can result in fines, imprisonment, and civil penalties.

 What happens if my Michigan dealer bond is cancelled?

 Your license is summarily suspended on the effective date of bond cancellation.
-You must immediately cease operations and cannot sell vehicles or process any transactions.
-The surety must give 30 days written notice to MDOS before cancellation.
+You must immediately cease all vehicle sales operations and cannot process any transactions.
+The surety company must give 30 days written notice to the Michigan Department of State (MDOS) before cancellation takes effect.
+If your bond lapses more than 30 days, you must apply for a completely new license.

 What does the Michigan dealer bond cover?

-The bond protects purchasers, sellers, lessees, financing agencies, and governmental agencies from fraud, cheating, or misrepresentation by the dealer, employees, agents, or salespeople.
+The $25,000 bond protects purchasers, sellers, lessees, financing agencies, and governmental agencies from fraud, cheating, or misrepresentation by the dealer, its employees, agents, or salespeople.
 It also covers state sales tax or use tax deficiencies.
+Any injured party can make a claim against the bond up to the full $25,000 amount.

 When do Michigan dealer licenses expire?

 All Michigan dealer licenses expire annually on December 31st.
-You can renew online or by mail.
-If your license lapses more than 30 days, you must apply for a completely new license.
+You can renew online through the Michigan Department of State or by mail.
+The renewal fee is $160.
+If your license lapses more than 30 days past expiration, you must apply for a completely new license, including a new bond, application, and all supporting documents.

 Auto Dealer Bonds in Neighboring States